 The Ngilgi Caves, are a fantastic way to spend an hour or so exploring what was Western Australia first tourist attraction.
 The semi guided tours take around an hour.
 Great fun for all the family.

 Getting hungry yet?
 We’re so lucky to have so many wonderful places to eat down south.
 And there’s no shortage of kid friendly breweries and wineries.

 The newly opened Wild Hop Brewing Company not only has a seriously tasty menu and great beer and wine but their outdoor nature playground is every kid’s dream.
 Winning!
-Some other top choices include Aravina Estate, Eagle Bay Brewing Co, and Swings and Roundabouts for pizza on picnic blankets and a play on the lawn (currently closed for renovations) and, for really rainy days the Dunsborough pub does great family food and has an indoor playground to keep the kiddies entertained.
+Some other top choices include Aravina Estate, Eagle Bay Brewing Co, and Swings and Roundabouts for pizza on picnic blankets and a play on the lawn and fabulous new playground and, for really rainy days the Dunsborough pub does great family food and has an indoor playground to keep the kiddies entertained.